raihahahan/portfolio/content/posts/Relational-Database-Implementation---Catalog.md

       std::is_standard_layout_v<T>;
 ```

 These constraints are applied to fixed-width values such as integers and identifiers.
+Any attempt to serialise a type that violates these constraints fails at compile time rather than silently producing an invalid on-disk representation.

 ### `std::is_trivially_copyable`